Course Registration and Other Regulations

 Registration Glossary

 Academic action: Academic actions are defined as academic warning, removal of academic warning, academic probation, removal of academic probation, academic suspension, and academic dismissal.
-Academic actions are taken at the end of each fall and spring semester, and at the end of the summer term.
-Any student with a cumulative GPA of less than 2.00 is subject to academic action, regardless of the number of hours taken in any semester or summer term.
+Academic actions are taken at the end of any fall or spring semester, and at the end of the summer term.
+Any student with a cumulative GPA of less than 2.00 is subject to academic action, regardless of the number of hours taken in any Fall or Spring semester or summer term.

 Academic record: A record of courses taken, grades received, and degrees earned by each student while attending Miami.
 It includes transfer credit, advanced placement credit, and other credit awarded or earned.